ThomasTJdev/nim_websitecreator/README.md

 ![Blog](private/screenshots/profile.png)

-## Google reCAPTCHA
+# Google reCAPTCHA

 To activate Google reCAPTCHA claim you site and server key and insert them into you `config.cfg`.

-## Plugins
+# Standard plugins

-Plugins will be loaded at compiletime with macros.
-Plugins are placed in the `plugins`-folder.
-Two example plugin (contact & mailer) are available and enabled in the `plugins`-folder.
+These plugins are standard and available. *[They will be moved to separated repos in the future]*

 ### Enable a plugin